1. How do I find information about scholarships?

 Whether a previous diploma in a specific field is required depends on the programme.
 Please check the university website for details or contact the university directly.
 Each programme might have very specific requirement(s), therefore we kindly recommend to check all this information before presenting an application.

 9. If my mother tongue is English but I am not a citizen of the USA, UK, Canada, Ireland, New Zealand or Australia and I don’t have a previous diploma of any of those countries, do I still need proof of English (like TOEFL or IELTS)?

-On this condition, all universities except the Estonian University of Life Sciences require a proof of English.
+On this condition, most universities require a proof of English.
 There are some exceptions.
 For example the Estonian University of Life Sciences accepts a previous education diploma, when a student can present a transcript of records or an individual certificate that includes information that studies were conducted fully in English.
 In the Estonian Academy of Music and Theatre, MA programme for Cultural Management does not require English proficiency certification as they individually assess English skills of candidates in the interview and essay.
 Always check the specific application requirements of a programme from estonia.dreamapply.com.